 Your child’s productivity skills are good enough if she has the drive and desire to achieve goals by planning, managing time, and setting up teams with peers.

-Social skills describe your child’s emotional ability to harness interpersonal skills, through verbal and nonverbal interactions.
+Social skills and emotional intelligence describe your child’s ability to harness interpersonal skills, through verbal and nonverbal interactions.
 The ability also means your child learns to regard others with empathy and compassion, and can communicate with less awkwardness.

 The leadership skills describe the ability to take charge of situations or people and organize them with respect to societal values and ethics.
 These abilities involve managing people, public speaking, and doing these with marked responsibility and compassion.